thewchan/uxf/README.md

 need to distinguish between one row and the next (although it is common to start new rows on new lines) since the number of fields indicate how many values each row has.
 It is possible to create tables that have no fields;
-these might be used for representing enumerations.
+these might be used for representing enumerations or states.

 If a list value, map key, or table value's type is specified, then the UXF processor is expected to be able to check for (and if requested and